ElesCloud/ESCDocuments/Training_PhaseOne.md

      - Phase:
      - R/D/S: 0/0/0
      - Comments:
-5. Have the trainee set their client homepoint in the spawn area and configure their HUD Return-to-Base homepoint also using /c !sethome.
+5. Have the trainee set their viewer homepoint in the spawn area and configure their HUD Return-to-Base homepoint also using /c !sethome.

 ## Section Three: Gear and Documentation
 1. Bring the recruit to the armory and direct them to collect the items under the Recruit section, including: